Best Original Song Oscar longlist: From Loch Ness monsters & fairy princesses to pornography & the first amendment

 Besides the expected ditties from movies such as Enchanted, Ratatouille, and, why not, Walk Hard: The Dewey Cox Story, included on the longlist are several unusually titled songs from, in some cases, movies that don’t generally get Best Song Oscar nods (e.g., documentaries, Hungarian musicals).

-Titles include “Atkozott Egy Elet” (from the Hungarian musical 56 Drops of Blood), “I Was Zapped by the Lucky Super Rainbow” (from Good Luck Chuck), “The Tale of the Horny Frog” (from The Heartbreak Kid), “The Devil’s Lonely Fire” (from Badland), and “First Amendment Blues” (from Larry Flynt: The Right to Be Left Alone).
+Titles include “Atkozott Egy Elet” (from the Hungarian musical 56 Drops of Blood), “I Was Zapped by the Lucky Super Rainbow” (from Good Luck Chuck), “Back Where You Belong” (from the domestic disappointment The Water Horse), “The Tale of the Horny Frog” (from the domestic flop The Heartbreak Kid), “The Devil’s Lonely Fire” (from Badland), and “First Amendment Blues” (from Larry Flynt: The Right to Be Left Alone).

 The final song found in the paragraph above refers to Joan Brooker-Marks’ documentary Larry Flynt: The Right to Be Left Alone, about the quintessential self-made American (man), free speech advocate, and pornography producer.